solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

   `web3.js` underlying Crypto library on React Native
 - `buffer`: Buffer polyfill; also needed for `web3.js` on React Native

-In addition to this list, we'll add two more packages:
+In addition to this list, we will add two more packages:

 - `@coral-xyz/anchor`: The Anchor TS client.
 - `assert`: A polyfill that lets Anchor do its thing.
 - `text-encoding-polyfill`: A polyfill needed to create the `Program` object

 If you’re not familiar: polyfills actively replace Node-native libraries to make them work anywhere Node is not running.
-We’ll finish our polyfill setup shortly.
+We will finish our polyfill setup shortly.
 For now, install dependencies using the following command:

 ```bash